 From a business owner’s perspective, environmental law plays an even more important role as almost all business projects in developing countries must abide by strict environmental control treaties.
 At the core of environmental law is the concept of sustainable development and integration.
 Sustainable development provides directions on how we can develop our communities without harming the natural environment.
 In fact, laws on sustainable development also provide guidelines on alternate methods that can be deployed to minimize the impact of human development.
 Another significant clause in the environmental law pertains to inter-generational equity.
 In simple words, the law states that everyone in the present generation has a right to equitable access to natural environment; whereas, the right of access is also reserved for future generations who must also have fair access to natural environment.
 Accordingly, these rights are protected by environmental law.

 For large development projects, environmental law provides specific guidelines on multiple issues such as fair use of land resources, excavation limits, pollution control and public access etc. Unfortunately, most businesses ignore the concept of environmental prevention when designing a business plan.
 Despite severe penalties on ignoring environmental degradation, environmental prevention represents a very small portion of business plans.
 In reality, environmental clause strictly calls for detailed analysis on future harm to environment including licensing and authorization of business operations.
 Prevention of environment may also include preemptive measures to adapt policies that will not only protect natural environment, but also offer initiative for increased awareness among workers, project developers and other stakeholders.
-In some jurisdictions, environmental law encourages measures to use the latest technology and best available means to protect the environment.
 Therefore, it is important for business developers to understand the importance of using the best methods to prevent possible breach of environmental laws.
 For multinational companies, understanding environmental law is even more important as the development can impact natural resources of other States.
 For instance, the Stockholm declaration states that it is the duty of every nation to address concerns of neigbouring countries ensuring that the impact of mega-projects prevents damages to environment in other countries.